 Depending on the conditions of your environment, you should plan to have a qualified ice machine technician check on your ice maker at least twice a year.
 If your ice machine is in an environment with a lot of dust or yeast in the air, like a factory or bakery, you’ll require more preventive maintenance visits.

 Cleaning does more than keep the exterior of your ice machine clean.
 Ice machines attract all manner of dirt and dust that adhere to vital ice machine components.
 When this happens, it causes your machine to run much slower because it must work harder.
-Overworked ice machine components eventually break down, leaving you without ice.
+Overworked ice machine components eventually break down, causing expensive commercial ice maker repairs and leaving you without ice.

 A dirty ice machine can also lead to a contaminated ice supply, which can make customers sick or land you in hot water with a health inspector.